XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/commandline-usage.md

 ## Initial Ledger Options

 The following options determine which ledger to load first when starting up.
-These options are intended for debugging and for starting test networks.
+These options are intended for debugging and for starting networks.
 These options work with both stand-alone mode and network mode.
 By default, the server loads its initial ledger using a combination of saved local data and data downloaded from the peer-to-peer network based on what ledger has been most recently validated by the network.

 | Option                | Description                                          |
 |:----------------------|:-----------------------------------------------------|